bootldrDNB/docker-rtorrent/README.md

 # docker-rtorrent

-This repository is the result of many hours of research and banging my head against the wall trying to figure out this new technology.
+This repository is the result of many hours of research and banging my head against the wall trying to figure out how Docker works for the first time.

 Sources used: